ModuleBase

 • Start()->bool: Used to start the module;

-• AimRT calls the module’s Start method in the main thread, so the module should not block this method for too long;
+• AimRT will call the module’s Start method in the main thread, and the module should not block the Start method for too long;

-• Before AimRT calls the module’s Start method, all components (e.g., configuration, logging) have entered the Start phase;
+• Before AimRT calls the module’s Start method, all components (such as configuration, logging, etc.) have entered the Start phase;

 • If the module throws an exception in the Start method, it is equivalent to returning false;